mdealiaga/Portfolio/README.md

 ### Machine Learning Microprojects in Python
 * [Visualizing Classification and Regression Trees with Admissions Data:](https://github.com/mdealiaga/Portfolio/blob/master/DSI-Projects/CART-Report/CART-Report.ipynb) Using admissions data, I build Classification and Regression Trees (CARTs), look at how they work visually, and compare their performance to more standard, parametric models.
 [Decision Trees, CART Visualisation, Gridsearch]

-* [Evaluating Support Vector Machines on Breast Cancer Dataset:](https://github.com/mdealiaga/Portfolio/blob/master/DSI-Projects/SVM-Report/SVM-Report.ipynb) aAbreast cancer dataset is explored using Support Vector Machine (SVM) classifiers.
+* [Evaluating Support Vector Machines on Breast Cancer Dataset:](https://github.com/mdealiaga/Portfolio/blob/master/DSI-Projects/SVM-Report/SVM-Report.ipynb) A breast cancer dataset is explored using Support Vector Machine (SVM) classifiers.
 Results are compared to logistic regression and kNN classifiers.
 The goal is to better understand SVM models, and its relative benefits when compared to other machine learning methods.

 ### Machine Learning Reports at London Business School (Using XLMiner)
 Before learning to code, while at London Business School, I learned how to leverage Machine Learning techniques using XLMiner.
 Project reports are presented in PDF format.